UPPMAX/UPPMAX-documentation/docs/software/thinlinc.md

 ### Settings

-Under the "Screen" tab, you can set the starting size of the session and choose to enable/disable Full screen mode.
+Under the "Screen" tab, you can set the starting sise of the session and choose to enable/disable Full screen mode.
 Typically, users prefer to turn off full screen mode.